bitflaw/StrataORM/README.md

+>## Warning
+>This library is still under ACTIVE development

 # orm
-a cpp orm for abstraction of db integration and  interaction
+A cpp orm for abstraction of db integration and  interaction